proximasan/sdxl_artist_styles_studies/README.md

 ## Run your code

-To see your code in action, launch uvicorn with the following command:
+To see your code in action, launch litestar with the following command:

 ```sh
 litestar run -r